 PlayPennsylvania reached out to Valley Forge Casino for comment on the matter.

-David Strow, Vice President of Corporate Communications at Boyd Gaming, which owns and operates Valley Forge Casino said:
+David Strow, vice president of corporate communications at Boyd Gaming, which owns and operates Valley Forge Casino, said:

 “Given these ongoing challenges and continued uncertainty, we are moving forward with permanent layoffs of team members who were still on furlough and had not been recalled to work.
 These layoffs are at the lower end of the range outlined in the WARN Act letters issued in May.
 We are notifying affected team members as expeditiously as we can.

-“This was an extremely difficult decision for our Company, and one we had hoped would not be necessary.
+“This was an extremely difficult decision for our company and one we had hoped would not be necessary.
 To assist impacted team members during this difficult time, we will be providing financial assistance to those who are affected.”

-First to close for COVID-19, layoffs followed
+Casino first to close for COVID-19, layoffs followed

 According to a WARN notice in May from the Pennsylvania Department of Labor, Valley Forge Casino laid off 539 employees.
-The notice noted the layoffs, effective July 1 through July 14, were expected to be temporary due to the pandemic.
+The notice noted that the layoffs, effective July 1 through July 14, were expected to be temporary due to the pandemic.

 Valley Forge Casino isn’t the only one in the gaming industry making tough personnel decisions.
-Rivers Casino Philadelphia, the lone casino in PA yet to (re)open its doors, plans to resume operation on Friday.
+Rivers Casino Philadelphia, the lone casino in PA yet to reopen its doors, plans to resume operation on Friday.
 Of the casino’s 1,700 employees, half will be back to work.
 However, some of them will be seeing a smaller paycheck.
-The Philadelphia Inquirer has reported the company has imposed a pay cut of up to 15% on salaried employees.
+The Philadelphia Inquirer has reported that the company has imposed a pay cut of up to 15% on salaried employees.
 Hourly workers’ pay remains the same.

 Wyomissing, PA-based Penn National Gaming announced in mid-June that, effective Aug.
 15, the company could permanently lay off as many as 233 employees in Pennsylvania and Nevada, according to a notice filed with the state Department of Labor & Industry.

 Additional employees at casinos owned by Penn National also could be cut.
-A June WARN notice shows Hollywood Casino could lay off up to 64 people and The Meadows could axe 180 workers.
+A June WARN notice shows that Hollywood Casino could lay off up to 64 people and The Meadows could axe 180 workers.
 If the layoffs are permanent, the impacted employees might be laid off on Sept.
 15 or within two weeks of that date.

 Limited capacity, loss of revenue after months of closure